150th Anniversary of the Start of the U.S. Civil War

 Below are two extracts from Quill of the Wild Goose by Kermit Molyneux Bird (dec.)

-of casualties it was the second costliest battle of the Civil War.
-It was one of
+In terms of casualties it was the second costliest battle of the Civil War.
+It was

-the few battles where Confederate troops outnumbered and had higher casualties than
+one of the few battles where Confederate troops outnumbered and had higher casualties

-Bragg was the Confederate commander the Major General William S. Rosecrans was the
+General Braxton Bragg was the Confederate commander the Major General William S.

 On November l9, 1863, President Abraham Lincoln helped dedicate the Gettysburg National